• Skip to primary navigation

 Planting Pickling Cucumbers in a Bottomless Pot

 Once the seedlings show their true leaves, they are ready to be planted in the garden.
-I have two different varieties in the picture that were planted at different times, that way some are smaller than others.
+In the picture, two varieties are planted at different times, so some are smaller than others.

-To show how easy it is, I made a short video for you.
-Watch it below or head over to Youtube to watch the simple process.
+To show how easy it is, I made a short video.
+Watch it below or head over to YouTube to watch the simple process.

-Once all the pots are planted, water them well to encourage the connection to the soil.
-If you want you can also put a stick into the soil that will show you in the future where the plant starts.
+Once all the pots are planted, water them well to encourage them to take root in the soil.
+If you want, you can also put a stick into the soil that will show you in the future where the plant starts.

-Now that planting pickling cucumbers in a bottomless pot worked so well I am starting to ponder if this method could be expanded to many other plants.
-With the exception of nightshade plants that grow shallow roots along the stem, I think anything can be started and planted in bottomless pots.
+Since planting pickling cucumbers in a bottomless pot worked so well, I started to extend this method to other plants.
+I think anything can be started or planted in bottomless pots for easier transplanting, and if protection from cutworms or slugs is needed.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.